svg153-org/admin/README.md

 There is a [Makefile](./Makefile) that has a few useful commands for the demo environment.

+## safe-settings app

+Go to [safe-settings-local](./apps/safe-settings-local) to see how to deploy the [github/safe-settings][github-safe-settings] in a local environment.

 ## GitHub as code

 Go to `./github/settings.yml` file to change the default settings for all repositories (or not excluded) y the organization.